unusep/main/docs/DeveloperGuide.md

 1. User types in the command.
 2. System finds the task at that index.
-3. System confirms with the user if he wants to delete the task.
-4. User confirms.
 5. System deletes the task. <br>
 Use case ends.